CivicActions/agile-california/documentation/usds-checklist.md

 2. We used Jenkins to run the automated tests on each candidate deploy and notify us immediately on Slack if tests passed of failed.
 Tests were automated using the [se-interpreter](https://github.com/Zarkonnen/se-interpreter) runner and run in Firefox and Chrome browsers.
 3. The build process runs on every git push, and includes automated tests.
 4. We use automated deployment that can be initiated with a single slack command to automatically deploy both the backend and the frontend (as separate AWS instances).
 5. No - in this rapid prototype, we have not invested in performance testing.
+Our monitoring system and Google Analytics can provide response time data.

 #### key questions
 - What percentage of the code base is covered by automated tests?